Is Castor Oil Good for Psoriasis? Learn about how its therapeutic composition can treat this common and uncomfortable skin condition.

-Equal parts castor oil and olive oil can also provide an effective, anti-inflammatory treatment.
+Equal parts castor oil and olive oil can also provide effective and anti-inflammatory treatment.
 The olive oil helps with the viscosity of the castor oil.
 This makes it easier to apply over larger areas of skin.

-It also makes it ideal for scalp psoriasis as it is easier to wash out of hair.
-Apply externally before bed and loosely wrap with plastic (if applying to scalp, cover with a shower cap or towel).
+Castor oil is ideal for scalp psoriasis as it is easier to wash out of hair.
+Apply externally before bed and loosely wrap with plastic (if applying to the scalp, cover with a shower cap or towel).

-Rinse the mixture off in the morning and repeat application as needed based on severity of the lesions.
-As always, a few drops of an essential oil like lavender will improve the scent of the mixture.
+Rinse the mixture off in the morning and repeat the application as needed based on the severity of the lesions.
+As always, a few drops of essential oil like lavender will improve the scent of the mixture.

 The Bottom Line: Castor Oil and Psoriasis